-Diet Report: This includes Vitagene meal plan suggestions.
+Diet Report: This includes meal plan suggestions.
 It also includes information on things like gluten sensitivities and how the customer metabolizes fat or caffeine.
 The report shows MTHFR gene mutations and other SNPs in the customer’s genes that influence metabolism.

-Supplement Report: Vitagene recommends supplements like vitamins, minerals, herbs, etc., you should be taking and a detailed explanation as to why, based on your genes.
+Supplement Report: These reports recommends supplements like vitamins, minerals, herbs, etc., you should be taking and a detailed explanation as to why, based on your genes.
 For example, whether sodium intake might increase your blood pressure.